 Tutorials and writing assignments conducted by native English-speaking neuroscientists.
 Obligatory course and essential preparation for writing a master thesis.

 Self-organized meetings to discuss recent publications in areas of neuroscience that are of interest to the participants.
 Typically, students invite a lecturer to chair the proceedings.

 Step back and look at the bigger picture.
-Obligatory course and essential for learning to navigate between incomensurable points of view.
+Learn to appreciate paradoxes and contradictions!
+Obligatory course and essential for learning to steer between seemingly irreconcilable schools of thought.